 By default, the Flex Objects navigation menu item contains all the Flex Directories that have been enabled in your site.

 Some Flex Directories choose to hide from this list and show up elsewhere.
 Accounts and Pages are good examples of this.

 Along the top of the page, you will find the administrative controls.

-When you select a Directory, you will end up to Content Listing view.
+When you select a Directory, you will end up at the Content Listing view.

-In Content Listing you can browse through the objects, use Search and change Ordering.
-Additionally each object has Actions, usually at least Edit and Delete.
-You can also Add new objects by using a button at top of the page.
-Next to it is also Configuration button to change directory-wide settings.
+In Content Listing you can browse through the objects, use Search, and change Ordering.
+Additionally each object has Actions, notably Edit and Delete.
+You can also add new objects by using the Add button at top of any page.
+Next to it is also the Configuration button to change directory-wide settings.

 In Content Editor you can edit the object and Save it.

 In Configuration you can change configuration, which changes the behavior of the whole directory.
 Usually caching is among these options.

 Found errors?
 Think you can improve this documentation?
 Simply click the Edit link at the top of the page, and then the icon on Github to make your changes.